jordanbecketmoore/autocrane/README.md

 #### Proposed Sync Rules
 - Prefix: Match an image by its address prefix.
-- SemVer: Match an image based on its tag according to a semantic version constraint.
 - CalVer: Match an image based on its tag according to a calendar version constraint.